DÉCOUVRIR MOUGINS

 From the viewpoint indicator near the statue of Commandant Lamy, the famous son of Mougins who gave his name to the capital of Chad, “Fort Lamy”, now “N’djamena”, you can admire the view that extends from the Esterel over the Pays de Grasse and the Mercantour mountain range to the Bay of Cannes.

-This is where the walk on the rocky outcrop ends; we hope it has allowed you to relive a little of Mougins’ past.
+This is where we end our tour of the piton, which we hope will have enabled you to relive a little of Mougins’ past.